kentxvalentines/ComfyUI-Seed-API/README.md

    - Save video using external video saving nodes

 ### Image Generation Workflow

+#### Seedream 4 (Advanced/Unified Node)
+1. **Dynamic Image Inputs**:
+   - Start with just one image input slot
+   - Connect images and new slots automatically appear (up to 10)
+   - Disconnect images and unused slots disappear
+   - No images connected = Text-to-Image mode
+   - 1 image = Image-to-Image mode
+   - 2-10 images = Multi-Image Blending mode

+2. **Batch Generation Modes**:
+   - **Single**: Generate one image with specified seed (or random if -1)
+   - **Parallel**: Generate multiple independent variations
+     - Makes concurrent API calls for faster generation
+     - Each request uses a random seed for maximum variety
+     - Great for exploring different variations of the same prompt
+   - **Sequential**: Generate thematically related images
+     - Single API call that produces multiple related images
+     - Images share a narrative or visual theme
+     - Limited to 15 total images (input + output combined)

+3. **Tips for Seedream 4**:
+   - Use parallel mode for quick variations and comparisons
+   - Use sequential mode for creating image sequences or stories
+   - Specify seed for reproducibility (except in parallel mode which always uses random seeds)
+   - Combine multiple reference images for complex style blending

+#### Seedream 3.0 / SeedEdit 3.0
 1. **For new images**: Use Seedream Text-to-Image
    - Write detailed prompts for best results
    - Experiment with different sizes for various use cases